-Since 1977, Kravitz has brought its clients the latest in design, administration, and management of corporate retirement plans.
+Since 1977, Kravitz, an Ascensus company, has brought its clients the latest in design, administration, and management of corporate retirement plans.
 Kravitz designed its first Cash Balance plan in 1989 and has become nationally recognized as an innovator and a leader in all aspects of Cash Balance plans.
-Today the firm manages more than 1,300 retirement plans across the country, including more than 800 Cash Balance plans.
+Today the firm manages more than 1,400 retirement plans across the country, including more than 950 Cash Balance plans.

 Headquartered in Los Angeles, Kravitz has offices in New York, Chicago, and Atlanta, along with satellite offices in 11 other states.
 The Kravitz team of 85 employees includes 11 actuaries and many other highly trained and credentialed retirement professionals.
-Kravitz founded the Cash Balance Coach[®] training program in 2009, the only available Cash Balance certification program.
-More than 1,400 financial advisors and retirement professionals have enrolled, earning certification as Cash Balance Consultants.
+Kravitz founded the Cash Balance Coach® training program in 2009, the nation's first and only Cash Balance certification program.
+More than 1,800 financial advisors and retirement professionals have enrolled, earning certification as Cash Balance Consultants.
 Kravitz has also published a book, Beyond the 401(k), an industry bestseller on the topic of Cash Balance plans as a business growth strategy.
+Kravitz was acquired by Ascensus in 2017.